 PG Certificate Medical Education course structure information

-The course consists of three 20 credit modules.
+The course consists of three 20-credit modules.
 Each module includes two study days.
-During the two study days, the core elements of the module will be explored, with examples from practice being used to illustrate key components.
-Each participant will be expected to participate in approximately 8 weeks of online activity.
+During the two study days, the core elements of the module will be explored, with examples from practice used to illustrate key components.
+Each participant will be expected to participate in approximately eight weeks of online activity.

 (MDE61003) Module 2 - Work Based Learning & Teaching

 (MDE61002) Module 3 - Curriculum Design & Development

 Study day 1 – 23 April 2024